siemens/ix/packages/documentation/docs/mobile.md

 # Mobile experience

 <p>
-Siemens Industrial Experience can easily be utilized for creating mobile applications jointly with web technology based approaches.
-With the help of our design system you will be able to swiftly build the user interface of your mobile web app or hybrid app.
+Use Siemens Industrial Experience to create mobile applications jointly with web technology based approaches easily.
+With the help of our design system you are able to swiftly build the user interface of your mobile web app or hybrid app.
 </p>

 <p>